jstefanis/solid-robotic-project/README.md

 ##### Initialization of the launchfiles
 Inside the folder launch we have the various launch files which start other launch files and also the nodes of our package.
-The main launch file is called “initialize_scripts.launch” and is responsible for initializing the environment, starting the nodes and passing the various arguments and parameters.
+The main launch file is called “initialize_scripts.launch` and is responsible for initializing the environment, starting the nodes and passing the various arguments and parameters.

 This file also calls the rest of the launch files that exist inside the folder and perform the various initialization subtasks.